MatteoWohlrapp/KtorDockerTest/README.md

-# KtorDockerTest
+## KtorDockerTest
+#Starting the container:
   To start the containers run the following commands in the ./KtorServer directory:
-./gradlew installDist
+    ./gradlew installDist<br />
-docker build -t ktor-server .
+    docker build -t ktor-server .<br />
-docker-compose up
+    docker-compose up<br />

+#Stopping the container:
-To stop the containers run the following commands in the ./KtorServer directory: docker-compose stop
+  To stop the containers run the following commands in the ./KtorServer directory:
+    docker-compose stop

-After modifying the server code, the image for the server needs to be removed and a build has to be triggered again: docker image rm ktorserver
+  After modifying the server code, the image for the server needs to be removed and a build has to be triggered again:
+    docker image rm ktorserver